 Evaluating your Performance

-Managing your Sellercentral account does not begin or end at selling your product on Amazon.
-There are many things to consider, and one of the most important things you should focus on is your position on the Amazon site.
-How satisfied are the Amazon customers with your products to sell and services?
+Managing your Seller Central account does not begin or end with selling your product on Amazon.
+There are many things to consider, and one of the most important things you should focus on is your position on the AMZ site.
+How satisfied are the customers with your products to sell and services?

-Below the “Your Orders,” you will see the “Performance” tab.
+Below “Your Orders,” you will see the “Performance” tab.
 Here, you can see your average star feedback rating.
-If you have selling on Amazon FBA (fulfillment centers by Amazon), you might want to check the negative reviews.
+If you have selling on Amazon FBA (fulfillment centers by AMZ), you might want to check the negative reviews.

 Amazon is famous for its world-class fulfillment system.
-However, if they have shortcomings in their customer service and somebody gives you a negative review for it, you can ask Amazon to remove that from your account.
+However, if they have shortcomings in their customer service and somebody gives you a negative review, you can ask the platform to remove that from your account.
 Just read the article and discover how to remove Amazon feedback.
 Also, read our guide on how to get Amazon product reviews legally.

 Checking Customer Messages

 Communication is important for any type of business platform.
 For this reason, Seller Central US provides a messaging system for buyers and sellers to communicate.
-In the bottom left corner of the menu, you will see your customers messages.
+You will see your customer’s messages in the bottom left corner of the menu.

 Knowing your Sales Performance

-Upon starting selling on Amazon store, you need to keep track of your earnings carefully.
+Upon starting selling on the AMZ store, you need to carefully track your earnings.
 Luckily, Amazon Seller Central USA is more than capable of keeping all information already stored and will be stored securely.
-Thus, you’ll have access to the sales data that you might need in creating business reports.
+Thus, you’ll have access to the sales data you might need to create business reports.

 The menu on the left-hand side allows you access to many different sales statistics.
 You may feel a bit overwhelmed when you first try to view the difference between the collections of report options, but it is not as complicated as it seems.

-This menu allows you to have your statistics arranged three ways: By ASIN, By Date, and Other.
-If there is only one product, we will focus on the “By Date” area.
+This menu allows you to arrange your statistics in three ways: By ASIN, By Date, and Other.
+We will focus on the “By Date” area if there is only one product.